newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/daycare-license.md

 ---
 filename: daycare-license
 urlSlug: daycare-license
-name: Apply for a Child Care Center License
+name: Obtain a Child Care Center License
 webflowName: "Child Care: License for a Child Care Center"
 issuingAgency: New Jersey Department of Children and Families
 industryId: daycare